gnuarmeclipse/gnuarmeclipse.github.io-source/pages/support/faq.md

 ## Program "echo" not found in PATH

 You are running on Windows, and did not install the full content of the archive described in the [Build Tools][1] page.
-The *echo* program is not used per se, it is just a workaround for a known CDT bug.
+The *echo* program is not used per se, it is only a workaround for a known CDT bug.
 On OS X and GNU/Linux the *echo* program is always present, being part of the standard configuration.
 On Windows it should be installed separately and, for convenience, it is provided in the Build Tools package.

 ## Installation problems on Eclipse 3.8